-The inspection team will share their gradings of the Q.I.s with you before they leave the school.
-These gradings will subsequently be quality assured.
+The inspection team will share their QI grades and Care Inspectorate gradings, if appropriate with you before they leave the school.
+These evaluations will subsequently be quality assured.
 As they will not have been through the quality assurance process at the point inspectors leave the school, we ask that you do not share them out-with the appropriate local authority education staff and your senior team.
-You should however, share the high level messages with your school community and share the key strengths and aspects for development with your staff.
+The MI will share-high level messages from the inspection with staff.

 We aim to provide you with a draft of the letter for parents and carers, usually within ten working days of the end of the inspection.
 This draft letter will provide a statement of the confidence we have in the school's ability to improve the quality of its work.
 It will highlight key strengths and aspects for improvement and outline the evaluations for the two focus QIs.
-It will also inform parents and carers of what Education Scotland will do as a result of the inspection, for example, any intended further inspection.
+It will also inform parents and carers of what Education Scotland will do as a result of the inspection, for example, any intended continuing engagement.
 In addition to yourself, the local authority and chair of the Parent Council receive the draft letter.
 You, the chair of the Parent Council and the local authority will be asked to provide any comments or suggested amendments to the draft letter within one working week of its receipt.
-When finalised, the letter, including gradings of the Q.I.s., will be published online as part of a range of information which includes analyses of questionnaire returns.
+When finalised, the letter, including evaluations, will be published online as part of a range of information which includes analyses of questionnaire returns.
 We aim to publish the letter within ten working weeks from the end of the inspection.
 Where relevant, the MI will discuss with you and the local authority any proposal for further inspection with the school.

-You and the local authority will also receive the draft SIF after it has been through our quality assurance process, usually along with the draft letter.
+You, and the local authority will also subsequently receive the draft SIF after it has been through our quality assurance process.
 We ask that you check this for accuracy and return your response within one working week to the MI.
 It will then be published on the Education Scotland website alongside the letter to parents.
 If there is no plan or commitment to further inspection, the inspection is complete.